-Year ending Notes and guidance 31 March 2017 £ 31 March 2018 £ Please round all figures to nearest £1.
+Year ending Notes and guidance 31 March 2019 £ 31 March 2020 £ Please round all figures to nearest £1.
 Do not leave any boxes blank and report £0 or Nil balances.
 All figures must agree to underlying financial records.
-1. Balances brought forward 2529 2653 Total balances and reserves at the beginning of the year as recorded in the financial records.
-Value must agree to Box 7 of previous year.
-2. (+) Precept or Rates and Levies 2893 2950 Total amount of precept (or for IDBs rates and levies) received or receivable in the year.
+Balances brought forward 3255 3015 Total balances and reserves at the beginning of the year as recorded in the financial records.
+Value must agree to Box 7 of previous year. (+) Precept or Rates and Levies 2950 2964 Total amount of precept (or for IDBs rates and levies) received or receivable in the year.
 Exclude any grants received.
-3. (+) Total other receipts 1406 856 Total income or receipts as recorded in the cashbook less the precept or rates/levies received (line 2).
+3. (+) Total other receipts 407 413 Total income or receipts as recorded in the cashbook less the precept or rates/levies received (line 2).
 Include any grants received.
-4. (-) Staff costs 2201 2464 Total expenditure or payments made to and on behalf of all employees.
-Include salaries and wages, PAYE and NI (employees and employers), pension contributions and employment expenses.
-5. (-) Loan interest/capital repayments / / Total expenditure or payments of capital and interest made during the year on the authority's borrowings (if any).
-6. (-) All other payments 2004 740 Total expenditure or payments as recorded in the cash- book less staff costs (line 4) and loan interest/capital repayments (line 5).
-7. (=) Balances carried forward 2653 3255 Total balances and reserves at the end of the year.
+4. (-) Staff costs 2146 2271 Total expenditure or payments made to and on behalf of all employees.
+Include gross salaries and wages, employers NI contributions, employers pension contributions, gratuities and severance payments. (-) Loan interest/capital repayments / 1 Total expenditure or payments of capital and interest made during the year on the authority's borrowings (if any).
+6. (-) All other payments 1451 1308 Total expenditure or payments as recorded in the cash- book less staff costs (line 4) and loan interest/capital repayments (line 5).
+7. (=) Balances carried forward 3015 2813 Total balances and reserves at the end of the year.
 Must equal (1+2+3) - (4+5+6).
-8. Total value of cash and short term investments 2653 3255 The sum of all current and deposit bank accounts, cash holdings and short term investments held as at 31 March - To agree with bank reconciliation.
-9. Total fixed assets plus long term investments and assets / / The value of all the property the authority owns - it is made up of all its fixed assets and long term investments as at 31 March.
+Total value of cash and short term investments 3015 28/3 The sum of all current and deposit bank accounts, cash holdings and short term investments held as at 31 March - To agree with bank reconciliation.
+Total fixed assets plus long term investments and assets / / The value of all the property the authority owns - it is made up of all its fixed assets and long term investments as at 31 March.
 10. Total borrowings / / The outstanding capital balance as at 31 March of all loans from third parties (including PWLB).
-11. (For Local Councils Only) re Trust funds (including ch Yes No The Council acts as sole trustee for and is responsible for managing Trust funds or assets.
-1 N.B.
+11. (For Local Councils Only) re Trust funds (including ch Yes No The Council as a body corporate acts as sole trustee for and is responsible for managing Trust funds or assets. / N.B.
 The figures in the accounting statements above do not include any Trust transactions.

-I certify that for the year ended 31 March 2018 the Accounting Statements in this Annual Governance and Accountability Return present fairly the financial position of this authority and its income and expenditure, or properly present receipts and payments, as the case may be.

-Signed by Responsible Financial Officer
+I certify that for the year ended 31 March 2020 the Accounting Statements in this Annual Governance and Accountability Return have been prepared on either a receipts and payments or income and expenditure basis following the guidance in Governance and Accountability for Smaller Authorities - a Practitioners' Guide to Proper Practices and present fairly the financial position of this authority.
+Signed by Responsible Financial Officer before being presented to the authority for approval

-how M. Quer 2/5/2018
+Ken M. Y-

-Date
+Date 30/07/2020